 The Panthers played their first season's home games at Clemson University because their new stadium was still under construction.

-In 2003, the Panthers won the NFC Championship and went to the 2004 Super Bowl where they eventually lost to the New England Patriots, 32-29, in what is considered one of the most thrilling Super Bowls.
+In 2003, the Panthers won the NFC Championship and went to Super Bowl XXXVIII where they eventually lost to the New England Patriots, 32-29, in what is considered one of the most thrilling Super Bowls.

-The Panthers experienced their most dominant season in 2015, going 15-1 with quarterback and MVP Cam Newton.
-They advanced to the Super Bowl, but lost to the Denver Broncos, 24-10.
+The Panthers had their most dominant season in 2015, going 15-1 with quarterback and MVP Cam Newton.
+They advanced to Super Bowl 50, but lost to the Denver Broncos, 24-10.

 Winningest Coach: (W-L-T) Ron Rivera (76-63-1)

 Record going into 2022 season (W-L-T): 205-227-1

 Most Career Sacks: Julius Peppers, 97 (2002-09, 2017-18)